camunda-community-hub/camunda-8-helm-profiles/minimal/README.md

-# Helm Profiles for Camunda 8 Developers
+# Minimal Helm Profile for Camunda 8

-A lightweight development configuration for Camunda Platform 8 that can be used locally via KIND or any other minimal Kubernetes environment as well as on a "real" Kubernetes cluster in a public or private cloud.
+The smallest possible configuration for Camunda Platform 8 with minimal dependencies that can be used locally via KIND or any other minimal Kubernetes environment as well as on a "real" Kubernetes cluster in a public or private cloud.